 You have started your business and intend to provide goods and/or services on a regular basis, possibly on a fixed schedule.
-You get customers to sign up to participate for a certain period of time, for a certain fee, etc. In other words, the customers “subscribe” to your products/services.
+You get customers to sign up to participate for a certain period of time, for a certain fee, etc. In other words, the customers “subscribe” to your products/services in a subscription business model.

 All that you need now is a merchant account so your company can get paid.
 You go to your local bank and try to open a merchant account, but, unfortunately, your request is denied.
 You find out that your very legal and very ethical subscription-type business is “high risk.”
 So, are subscription merchant accounts considered high risk?
 If so, why?